SourcePointUSA/CmpReactNativeIntegration/docs/IOS_INTEGRATION.md

 ```

-Note that we add @objc for the module and all its function, this means that this module and those functions will be
+Note that we add `@objc` for the module and all its function, this means that this module and those functions will be
 called on Objective-C and you need these declarations to work as expected.

-To expose our swift module to the Javascript side we need an `obj-c` bridge to connect the two world.
-Following the obj-c
+To expose our swift module to the Javascript side we need an `obj-c` bridge to connect the two worlds.
+Following the Objective-C
 instance you need:

 ```obj-c